 - “Which workers need to LEARN critical skills and knowledge in order to be able do their job this new way?”

+The KSM is a simple tool that change managers can use to identify team risks and clarify roles in a change.
+The framework charts the technical and professional expertise of workers against a job role's necessary knowledge areas.
 The KSM inventories—through a simple Q&A process with managers and peers—the knowledge silos that exist within any working team (typically about 5 -12 employees per KSM), and shows the level of employee expertise in each knowledge silo (see the color-coded key for Figure 1).
 Key roles in a change are clarified within the framework: for each silo, the person who is to be the standard bearer for the new way—the mentor to others—is designated, as are the apprentice coworkers.
 A team should typically have one mentor/standard to follow per group of related skills (silo).
 The only time it is okay to have multiple mentors (purples) in a silo is if you are confident the multiple mentors are all working consistent with the same standard.
 [For more info, see our free demo with instructions for completing your own KSM.]

-Then, looking at the simple completed grid, risks and priorities can be assessed.
+Looking at the simple completed grid, risks and priorities can be assessed.

 Completing the KSM shows where your risk to successful change at the worker level lies.
-If you ask a team to change but only give vague platitudes about what change is needed (i.e. “be more innovative”), instead of clearly defining what work needs to meet the new standard—you have risk.
+For example, if you ask a team to change but only give vague platitudes about what change is needed (i.e. “be more innovative”), instead of clearly defining what work needs to meet the new standard—you have risk.
 Likewise, if you ask workers to conform to a new standard but don’t provide them access to the needed knowledge and skills to meet that standard (i.e. a designated mentor for on-the-job training, certification programs)—you have risk.
 Similarly, if you expect one expert to mentor an entire team in almost every knowledge area of a job—you have risk (of burnout).
 And if you ask a team to change but have not or cannot define the new “right way” of doing things (i.e. if you do not have an expert or best practice to follow)—you have a very big risk that your change will fail due to unclear expectations.

 My team used the KSM with our European manufacturing client as the first step in mitigating risks to their strategy implementation and the building of the oil rig, and the tool proved pivotal in turning around what had become a messy and stalled change.
 By clarifying roles and expectations and identifying critical priorities, the KSM is the first step to eliminating most of the risk and randomness associated with organizational change initiatives.